foobara/util/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+foobara-util is licensed under your choice of the Apache-2.0 license or the MIT license.
+See [LICENSE.txt](LICENSE-MIT.txt) for more info about licensing.